PATRICKAUGUSTUSJONAS/platformsh-example-python/README.md

 # Python template for Platform.sh

-This project provides a starter kit for Python projects hosted on Platform.sh using uwsgi.
+This project provides a starter kit for Python projects hosted on Platform.sh.
 It is primarily an example, although could be used as the starting point for a real project.

+## Included examples

+Individual examples can be found on specific branches:

+* bare-uwsgi
+* uwsgi
+* gunicorn

 ## Starting a new project

 To start a new project based on this template, follow these 3 simple steps:

 1. Clone this repository locally.
 You may optionally remove the `origin` remote or remove the `.git` directory and re-init the project if you want a clean history.

 2. Create a new project through the Platform.sh user interface and select "Import an existing project" when prompted.

 3. Run the provided Git commands to add a Platform.sh remote and push the code to the Platform.sh repository.